adse18/cam-calc-clash/README.md

 ## Installation Instructions

 ### 1. Create a Virtual Environment
-Navigate to your project directory and create a virtual environment:
+Download the code, then navigate to your project directory and create a virtual environment first:
 ```bash
 python -m venv venv_name
 ```